learn-co-curriculum/dsc-postgrad-repo-content-expectations/README.md

 ### 1) Notebook Exercise #1

-Examine this screenshot of a Jupyter Notebook and identify which of these aspects is missing or incomplete:
+Examine this screenshot of a Jupyter Notebook and identify which of these aspects is missing or incomplete (could be more than one):

 ![notebook exercise 1 - overview section](images/notebook-exercise-1.png)